The latest travel updates to our destinations – 1 April 2022

 For further information, visit Ireland’s government website.

-- All vaccinated travelers arriving from the EU or Schengen countries can enter Germany, otherwise a test must be completed upon arrival.
+Fully vaccinated travelers arriving from EU member states or Schengen can enter without restrictions

-- All travelers must take a PCR test within 48 hours of travel.
+Non-vaccinated travelers arriving from EU or Schengen must take a PCR or antigen test 48 hours before arrival

 - Fully vaccinated travelers arriving from Europe, Schengen or a Green list country can enter without restrictions.